IgnasVe/TUNI_2023_Comm/media_monitoring.md

 **Analysis**

-Article tells about arguments between peer reviewer and research team that their method did not violate the second law of thermodynamics or not, but our interest is communication not thermodynamics, so we skip this part, let's accpet that it did not break the law.
-In this ultra-low-power method, like other low-power communication systems, transmitter consumes barely zero energy, on the other hand receiver consumes good amount of power, which (base station) has usually no problem with power supply.
+Article mentions about arguments between peer reviewer and research team that their method did violate the second law of thermodynamics or not, but our interest is communication not thermodynamics, so we skip this part, let's accpet that it did not break the law.
+In this ultra-low-power method, like other low-power communication systems, transmitter consumes barely amount of energy, on the other hand receiver consumes good amount of power, which (base station) has usually no problem with power supply.

 Advantages: **need to edit** an advantage of our new method is that there is no need to expose the patient to a strong external radio signal, which can cause tissue heating.
 Even more exciting, we believe that related ideas could enable other new forms of communication in which other natural signal sources, such as thermal noise from biological tissue or other electronic components, can be modulated

 usages:  **need to study**
    - including tiny sensors and implanted medical devices,